Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Related Work

 \subsection{Ethical AI vs fairness}

-While fairness has become one of the most prominent concerns in machine learning, it represents only one dimension of ethical AI \cite{giovanola2023beyond}.
-Fairness typically refers to the equitable treatment of individuals or subgroups, often quantified through statistical metrics across groups \cite{hardt2016equality,friedler2019comparative}.
-These measures address the principle of \emph{justice}, ensuring that no population is disproportionately disadvantaged by algorithmic predictions.

-However, this narrow focus creates a gap between fairness as currently defined in machine learning and the broader requirements of ethical AI, a concern raised in recent ethical AI literature \cite{emma2024ethical,singh2021ai, venkatasubbu2022ethical, alabi2024ethical, chinta2024fairaied}.
-Principles such as \emph{beneficence} and \emph{non-maleficence} demand that systems not only avoid disparities but also improve outcomes while causing no harm for any subgroup \cite{andersson2010no}. \emph{Autonomy} requires consistency so that users can rely on the AI system.
-Yet, these dimensions are rarely embedded into fairness frameworks, leaving critical ethical concerns unaddressed.

-Such a gap is particularly critical to address in healthcare, where fairness is necessary but not sufficient \cite{jobin2019global}: predictive models must not only perform equitably across patients but also improve health outcomes, avoid harmful decisions, and support trustworthiness.
+Fairness is a central concern in machine learning, but it is only one dimension of ethical AI \cite{giovanola2023beyond}.
+It is commonly defined as equitable treatment across individuals, groups, or sensitive attributes, and is typically measured using statistical disparity metrics \cite{hardt2016equality,friedler2019comparative}.
+These metrics mainly reflect \emph{justice}, by aiming to prevent disproportionate disadvantage.
+However, ethical AI requires more than disparity reduction \cite{emma2024ethical,singh2021ai,venkatasubbu2022ethical,alabi2024ethical,chinta2024fairaied}.
+Principles such as \emph{beneficence} and \emph{non-maleficence} require models to improve overall outcomes while avoiding harm for any subgroup \cite{andersson2010no}.
+This distinction is especially important in healthcare, where fair predictions must also provide benefit and prevent subgroup-level degradation \cite{jobin2019global}.

-\emph{To the best of our knowledge, no prior work has jointly operationalized fairness and core ethical principles in model development.} This paper directly tackles the above-discussed gaps—advancing the goal of ethical fairness in human-centered AI.
+\emph{To the best of our knowledge, no prior work has jointly operationalized fairness and core ethical principles in developing models that infer health and well-being from mobile behavioral and physiological sensing data.} This paper directly tackles the above-discussed gaps—advancing the goal of ethical fairness in human-centered AI for ubiquitous sensing systems.
 In the absence of established ethical fairness baselines, we consider state-of-the-art (SoTA) fairness-without-demographics (FWD) approaches as baselines.